Stellan Vinthagen

-Stellan Vinthagen (born October 13, 1964) is a professor of sociology, a scholar-activist, and the Inaugural Endowed Chair in the Study of Nonviolent Direct Action and Civil Resistance at the University of Massachusetts, Amherst, where he directs the Resistance Studies Initiative.
-He is also Co-Leader of the Resistance Studies Group at University of Gothenburg and co-founder of the Resistance Studies Network, as well as Editor of the Journal of Resistance Studies, and a Council Member of War Resisters International (WRI), and academic advisor to the International Center on Nonviolent Conflict (ICNC).
-His research is focused on resistance, power, social movements, nonviolent action, conflict transformation and social change.
-He has since 1980 been an educator, organizer and activist in several countries, and has participated in more than 30 nonviolent civil disobedience actions, for which he has served in total more than one year in prison.
+Stellan Vinthagen (born October 13, 1964) is a professor of sociology, a scholar-activist, and the Inaugural Endowed Chair in the Study of Nonviolent Direct Action and Civil Resistance at the University of Massachusetts Amherst, where he directs the Resistance Studies Initiative.
+He is also Co-Leader of the Resistance Studies Group at University of Gothenburg and co-founder of the Resistance Studies Network, as well as Editor of the Journal of Resistance Studies, a Council Member of War Resisters' International, and academic advisor to the International Center on Nonviolent Conflict.

+His research has focused on resistance, power, social movements, nonviolent action, conflict transformation and social change.
+Since 1980, he has been an educator, organizer and activist in several countries; he has participated in more than 30 nonviolent civil disobedience actions, for which he has served in total more than one year in prison.

 Biography

-Vinthagen holds a PhD (2005) in Peace and Development Research from University of Gothenburg.
-In his dissertation the religious framing of nonviolent action by the strategist of the Indian anti-colonial movement, Mohandas K. Gandhi, is reinterpreted with the help of modern social science and given a secular conceptualisation.
-He has written or edited eight books and numerous articles, among the most recent: Nonviolent Resistance and Culture, 2012 (with M. Sørensen) in Peace & Change, and Tackling Trident (by Irene Publishing).
+Vinthagen holds a PhD (2005) in Peace and Development Research from the University of Gothenburg.
+His dissertation reinterpreted and gave a secular conceptualisation for the religious framing of nonviolent action by the strategist of the Indian anti-colonial movement, Mohandas K. Gandhi, with the help of modern social science.
+Vinthagen has written or edited more than eight books and numerous articles, including: Conceptualizing 'Everyday Resistance (2017, Routledge, with Anna Johansson); Nonviolent Resistance and Culture, (2012, Peace & Change journal, with Majken Sørensen), and Tackling Trident (2012, Irene Publishing, with Justin Kenrick and Kelvin Mason).

 Vinthagen has been active in many different social movements since 1980 (environmental, migrant rights, anti-arms trade, peace, Palestine solidarity, animal rights, etc.).
 He has been an educator, organizer and activist in several countries, and has participated in more than 30 nonviolent civil disobedience actions.